arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	>**Note:** Make sure your solution is not running before editing the files.

-1. In the **ProductsRepository** class, replace the current member fields and the constructor with the following code, to add the logic for managing the localCache configuration.
+1. In the **ProductsRepository** class, replace the current member fields and the constructor with the following code to add the logic for managing the localCache configuration.

 	(Code Snippet - _BuildingAppsWithCachingService - Ex2 - ProductsRepositoryWithLocalCache_)
 	<!--mark: 2-34-->